 “If Kim can credibly threaten Guam, he threatens the United States’ ability to fight all but a short war on the Korean Peninsula—not to mention the U.S.’s ability to fight another major war elsewhere.
 As threats go, this one is surprisingly precise, credible and strategic.”

 Basically the problem with the missile programmes of smaller rivals, such as North Korea and Iran, is that it gives them the ability to disrupt pre-emptive strikes by the US.
-So while military action may seem to be counter productive and risky but it is compelled by geopolitical interests.
+So while military action may seem to be counter productive and risky it is compelled by geopolitical interests.

 This means that the window of opportunity for regime change is narrowing, giving a powerful motive for a pre-emptive military action by the US.